First Patriot missiles to defend Turkey against Syria go active

 The batteries are being stationed around three southeastern Turkish cities and NATO says they will protect 3.5 million Turks from missile attack.
 All are expected to be in place and operational by the end of January.

-Syria has called the deployment of the Patriot batteries "provocative" while Iran and Russia, which have supported Syria throughout the uprising, have criticised NATO's decision, saying the Patriot deployment would intensify the conflict.
+Syria has called the deployment of the Patriot batteries "provocative" while Iran and Russia, which have supported Syria throughout the uprising, have criticized NATO's decision, saying the Patriot deployment would intensify the conflict.

 Turkey and NATO have strongly denied the Patriot missiles are a precursor to a no-fly zone that Syrian rebels have been requesting to help them hold territory against a government with overwhelming firepower from the air.